 Mobile was a hot trend a few years ago.
 It was going to revolutionize the way users interacted with brands online.
 And it has.
 Mobile is one of the rare internet trends that met all expectations.

 The number of smartphone users continues to grow.
 Tablets and wearable technology will continue to add to the popularity of on-the-go connectivity.
 The future of internet marketing will revolve around the mobile user.

 Desktop users and mobile users aren’t always looking for the same things.
 Mobile users, by definition, are on-the-go and are often looking for location-based results.

 A desktop user might want a long list of available products, but a mobile user wants to know what hours you’re open because they’re already on the way to you.
-Marketers and web designers need to realize this difference and deliver the user experience the mobile user is expecting.
+Marketers and web designers need to realize this difference and deliver the user experience the mobile user expects.

-Whether it’s in ad copy or a responsive website layout, the experience will need to be tailored to mobile.
-Does it still look like digital media has an upper hand in traditional vs digital marketing?
+Whether in ad copy or a responsive website layout, the experience will need to be tailored to mobile.
+Does it still look like digital media has the upper hand in traditional vs digital marketing?

 New metrics of Success

 The mobile user expects a website, app, or whatever to work just as well on their phone as it would on a desktop.
 Page load speeds will become a crucial success factor for internet interactions.